uliwitness/chirp/README.txt

 INSTALLATION
 ------------

 Upload index.php, config and tweet to your server.
-Edit the config.ini file to contain your username and password.
+Make sure the script has write access to the "tweet" folder.
+Edit the config.ini file to contain your username, password and time zone.

 USAGE